Zeldak7/Snake/README.md

 # Snake
-A Noob Snake Game in Javascript with an Ai-Snake as opponent
+A Noob Snake Game in Javascript
+Everytime you get bigger the field gets smaller.
 ![plot](./sample.png)